ga4gh-schemablocks/ga4gh-schemablocks.github.io/docs/schema_pages/VRS/CURIE.md

   - logo-ga4gh-circle-420x420.png
 ---

-A CURIES is a [W3C Compact URI](https://www.w3.org/TR/curie/) formatted string.
+A CURIE is a [W3C Compact URI](https://www.w3.org/TR/curie/) formatted string.
 It has the structure `prefix`:`reference`, as defined by the W3C syntax.

 <!--more-->